setchy/thoughtworks-tech-radar-volumes/README.md

 -   <img src="./assets/icons/json.png" width="26" height="26" alt="JSON"></img> [GitHub - Thoughtworks Volumes (JSON)][volumes-json]
 -   <img src="./assets/icons/google-sheets.svg" width="24" height="24" alt="Google Sheets" /> [Google Sheets - Thoughtworks Technology Radar Volumes][volumes-google-sheets]

-## How are the datasets updated?
+### How are the datasets updated?

-The datasets are refreshed every 6 months in alignment with Thoughtworks officially publishing their latest Volume.
+The CSV and JSON datasets are automatically checked for any updates weekly.
+For Google Sheets, this is currently manual.

-The process for generating the CSVs and JSON volumes has been automated.
+_Note: Thoughtworks typically publish a new technology radar volume twice per year.

-### /web-scraper (recommended)
+## Command Line Interface (CLI)

-An implementation which used a three-step process of parsing the public HTML content.
+The CLI has three main functions to assist with the dataset automation.

 ```
 Usage: tech-radar-volumes [options]